 Hence I suggest let’s just acknowledge our ‘limiting beliefs’, as a short cut to that second list.
 Wouldn’t life be so much better if we accepted those limitations, and found other people to do those activities for us?
 This could either be by delegating to employees with the right aptitude, or by outsourcing to specialists.
 Which means there are no excuses, whatever the size of your business today.

-So I say embrace your business context ‘limiting beliefs’ as your new found best friends, find someone who is good at those tasks, then enjoy your liberated life and watch your business grow!
+So I say, from the perspective of a Business Growth Specialist, embrace your business context ‘limiting beliefs’ as your new found best friends, find someone who is good at those tasks, then enjoy your liberated life and watch your business grow!